Brigham Young University Tuition and Fees

 Bottom Line

-If you’re looking for a college that has strong religious and moral values and provides a quality education, Brigham Young University may be a good fit.
-And with the tuition being so affordable, you won’t break the bank to earn your degree.
+If you’re looking for a college that has strong religious values and provides a quality education, Brigham Young University may be a good fit.
+Another plus: The tuition is significantly below national averages.
+If you need help affording a BYU education, funding options include scholarships, grants, and federal and private loans.

 SoFi Loan Products